Photographs of Jaap Blonk in good resolution for printing (free of rights):.

 Besides working as a soloist, he collaborated with many musicians and ensembles in the field of contemporary and improvised music, like Maja Ratkje, Mats Gustafsson, Joan La Barbara, The Ex, the Netherlands Wind Ensemble and the Ebony Band.
 He premiered several compositions by the German composer Carola Bauckholt, including a piece for voice and orchestra.
 A solo voice piece was commissioned by the Donaueschinger Musiktage.
 On several occasions he collaborated with visual computer artist Golan Levin, for the Ars Electronica Festival.

 Blonk's work for radio and television includes several commissioned radio plays.

-He also makes larger-scale drawings of his scores, which are being exhibited.
+He also makes larger-scale drawings of his scores, as well as visual poetry, which is being exhibited.

-He has his own record label, Kontrans, featuring a total of 22 available releases so far.
-Other Blonk recordings appeared on Staalplaat, Basta, VICTO, Ecstatic Peace, My Dance The Skull, Monotype, Plant Migration Records, Elegua Records and Scumbag Relations.
+He has his own record label, Kontrans, featuring a total of 25 releases so far.
+Other Blonk recordings appeared on various labels, such as Staalplaat, Basta, VICTO, Ecstatic Peace, Monotype Records, Terp and Elegua Records.

 His book/CD 'Traces of Speech' was published in 2012 by Hybriden-Verlag, Berlin.
 Forthcoming is a sequel with the title "Traces of Cookery".